Parallel Test-Time Scaling with Multi-Sequence Verifiers: Additional Experiments

 \subsection{{Training Set Size}}

-{ Our training set consists of 224 problems sampled from the DeepMath-103K training set.
-While some readers may be concerned of how small this is, we sample 64 model responses per problem, yielding $224 \times 64 = 14{,}336$ sequences in total.
-This is actually about equal or larger than the datasets used in most research on probes, such as \citet{zhang2025reasoning} who use 1,000 sequences to show that probes can generalize to a remarkable degree with small data. }

-{ To further validate the choice of our training set size, we conducted preliminary experiments with Probe in the \textbf{Terminal Answers} setting, varying the number of training problems. \cref{tab:training_size} shows that performance plateaus beyond 224 problems, with doubling to 448 problems yielding no improvement.
-This saturation suggests that our verifiers efficiently learn the verification task with relatively few problems, which represents a practical advantage: MSV can be trained quickly without requiring extensive problem collections or prolonged training procedures. }
+Our training set consists of 224 problems sampled from the DeepMath-103K training set.
+While some readers may be concerned about how small this is, we sample 64 model responses per problem, yielding $224 \times 64 = 14{,}336$ sequences in total.
+To further validate the choice of our training set size, we conducted preliminary experiments with Probe in the {Terminal Answers} setting, varying the number of training problems. \cref{tab:training_size} shows that performance plateaus beyond 224 problems, with doubling to 448 problems yielding no improvement.
+This saturation suggests that our verifiers efficiently learn the verification task with relatively few problems, which represents a practical advantage: MSV can be trained quickly without requiring extensive problem collections or prolonged training procedures.
+This is also consistent with \citet{zhang2025reasoning} who report that a training set of 1,000 sequences was enough for Probe to generalize.